Reserve Rogers sparks Ohio past Akron 34-17 - NewsBreak

 Reserve Rogers sparks Ohio past Akron 34-17

-AKRON, Ohio (AP) — Backup quarterback Armani Rogers ran for 83 yards and two scores and his presence helped jumpstart Ohio in the second half en route to a 34-17 win over Akron.
-De’Montre Tuggle piled up 201 yards rushing on 17 carries and scored a touchdown as the Bobcats broke a 17-all tie at the end of three quarters with 17 unanswered points in the final stanza.
-Ohio outgained Akron 458-293 in total offense.
-DJ Irons threw for two scores for the Zips.keyt.com
+AKRON, Ohio (AP) — Backup quarterback Armani Rogers ran for 83 yards and two scores and his presence helped jumpstart Ohio in the second half en route to a 34-17 win over Akron on Saturday.

 Comments / 0